memoio/memo-gitbook/docs/memo-protocol/protocol/Identity-Layer.md

 The integrated application of MEMO's account DID, file DID and device DID in the Identity Layer breaks the limitations of traditional identity management and provides a flexible, efficient and secure solution.
 This not only promotes data assetization and decentralized governance, but also releases huge potential in the Internet of Things, data economy and Web3 applications.

-The Identity Layer is the core component of the modular data layer.
+The Identity Layer is the core component of the data layer.
 It ensures that the identity of users, data and devices in the decentralized network is authentic, the permissions are clear and the interaction is efficient.
-By providing unique identifiers, dynamic permission control and privacy protection mechanisms, the Identity Layer not only improves the flexibility and security of the modular data layer, but also provides key support for Web3 applications, the Internet of Things and decentralized governance.
-This identity management method lays the foundation for the widespread application of the modular data layer.
+By providing unique identifiers, dynamic permission control and privacy protection mechanisms, the Identity Layer not only improves the flexibility and security of the data layer, but also provides key support for Web3 applications, the Internet of Things and decentralized governance.
+This identity management method lays the foundation for the widespread application of the data layer.